spm2020spring/TeamCollaborationTutorial/team.rst

 Go to my local project folder
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In the Git Bash, change directory to TeamCollaborationTutorial:
+(If you are working on Windows, then in the Git Bash, change directory to TeamCollaborationTutorial.)

 cd TeamCollaborationTutorial